The Mosel Valley Wine Guide

 • Aroma: Young wines have medium-intensity aromas of lime and honeydew, sometimes with slightly reductive smells of plastic or mineral notes.
 As wines age, they reveal high intensity aromas of honey, apricot, Meyer lemon and gasoline (petroleum).
 The smell of petrol might be off-putting to some, but to others it’s a classic indicator of German Riesling.

 • Taste: The structure of this wine is what makes it so intriguing.
 It has intensely high acidity, usually balanced with some level of sweetness.
-Wines that taste bone-dry will usually have around 6–10 g/L of residual sugar and wines that taste barely off-dry may have as much as 30–40 g/L of RS.
+Bone-dry wines typically contain around 6–10 g/L of residual sugar, and wines that taste barely off-dry may have as much as 30–40 g/L of RS.
 The acidity lingers on the palate and tingles.
 Generally speaking, Mosel wines have low to medium low alcohol ranging from 7.5–11.5% ABV.

 How long can it age?
 German Riesling is known to age well.
-A wine by a quality producer from great vintage will last up to 40 years.
-Even modestly priced wines can age for 5 years and develop a deep golden hue with aromatics of honey and petroleum.
+A wine from a quality producer in a great vintage can last up to 40 years.
+Even modestly priced wines can age for five years and develop a deep golden hue, with aromatics of honey and petroleum.

 Finding Great Mosel Wines by Classification